endiangroup/endian.io/content/theory/adject-clarity.md

 #### 2.9.1 C-Adjectivity

 Greenfield products need a specification that the team can engage with and make use of, which means it must have a single source of truth and be understandable to the team.
-Therefore it must be canonical and comprehensible.
+Therefore it must be `canonical` and `comprehensible`.

 A specification for a continuing product needs to be versional: the point at which the old version ends and the new one begins must be clearly marked.
-In addition to the qualities of a greenfield product specification, it must also be current.
+In addition to the qualities of a greenfield product specification, it must also be `current`.

 For a transitional product, a specification requires a single source of truth, an understandable set of requirements and an exhaustive survey of the existing product.
-It must be canonical, comprehensible and comprehensive.
+It must be `canonical`, `comprehensible` and `comprehensive`.

 #### 2.9.2 Tabulation